DesignedSimplicity/MetaGraffiti/Documentation/Admin/README.md

 ![Topo Track Modify](./Topo-Track-Modify.png)

 #### Track Manage
-This process can be repeated for multiple tracks until the entire multi-segment trail has been assembled.
+This process can be repeated for additional tracks until the entire multi-segment trail has been assembled.

 ![Topo Track Manage](./Topo-Track-Manage.png)